Are you thinking about building a house in Minnesota?

 Well, first off, the weather is ideal, aside from the occasional rain.
 However, as we saw this past fall, rain in Minnesota can happen at just about any time of the year, so there isn’t exactly a great way to avoid this.
 Whereas a big snowfall can delay the project considerably, after it rains, subcontractors should be able to get back to work the next day.

-Where summer is the busiest time for home builders and contractors, you can get your ideal builder before they are backlogged with too many projects in the summer.
+When summer is the busiest time for home builders and contractors, you can get your ideal builder before they are backlogged with too many projects in the summer.
 Therefore your home will get more attention than if you were to build in the summer.

 Additional costs to the project, like labor and supplies, will be lower in the spring than compared to winter and summer as well, due to the nice weather.
+This will be especially nice if you are starting new construction on your dream home which could very well have a higher price per square foot.